nixpulvis/avrm/README.md

 I'm building some libraries as a part of this repository, as I need them.
 Anything possibly needed in more than one project is it's own library.
 Some of the libraries are for functionality of the AVR itself, and some are for external devices.

 All Libraries have their own set of header and source files, with a common name in the `/lib` directory.
-All projects get built with all libraries, but this is something that I aim to improve as I continue refining the Makefile.
+By default all projects get built with all libraries, but this is something you can configure with the `LIBS` env variable.

 Libraries in this repository: